IoriBranford/dragontail-doc/docs/concept.md

 Player-facing systems

-- Fighting physics - striking, grabbing, throwing, slamming into walls or hazards
+- Fighting physics - striking, grabbing, throwing, slamming into walls or hazards, bouncing between walls after powerful throws
 - Fighter condition - health, ability to attack and move
+- Player growth - what powers and health upgrades have been gained

 Internal systems

-- Enemy dispatch - add enemies when player advances to certain points in the level
+- Enemy dispatch - add enemies when player advances to certain points in the level or fulfills some other conditions
 - Enemy behavior - decide move and attack based on situation and skill level

 ## Interactivity